TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 28/Genesis 28.22.md

 ---

-then this stone, which I have set up for a pillar, shall be God's house: and of all that thou shalt give me I will surely give the tenth unto thee.
+then this stone, which I have set up for a pillar, will be God's house.
+Of all that you will give me I will surely give the tenth to you."